larryhastings/big/README.md

 A lines modifier function.
 Strips trailing whitespace from the lines of a "lines iterator".

+`separators` is an iterable of separators, like the argument to `multistrip`.
+The default value is `None`, which means `lines_rstrip` strips all trailing whitespace characters.

+All characters removed are clipped to `info.trailing` as appropriate.
+If the line is non-empty before stripping, and empty after stripping, the entire line is clipped to `info.trailing`.

 For more information, see the deep-dive on
 [**`lines` and lines modifier functions.**](#lines-and-lines-modifier-functions)
 </dd></dl>